pnarkiewicz/pnarkiewicz/README.md

 ### Hi there 👋

+Welcome to my repository!
+Areas of my interests are: machine learning, data science, cryptocurrencis, blockchain.

 <!--
 **pnarkiewicz/pnarkiewicz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.